PolarBear97/Watd-ya-eat/README.md

 ## Post-MVP

-> Add background animations (like someone running, fitting the healthy app theme)
+> Add background animations (like someone running, fitting the healthy app theme).
-> Add an option where the api data is turned into graph charts to see how a users diet has changed or remained the same over time.
+> Add a midnight snack option.
-> Add a what can I do better button where the user can click it and they recieve tips for better dieting (don't eat past 7pm, try drinking less soda, etc.)
+> Add a what can I do better button where the user can click it and they recieve tips for better dieting (don't eat past 7pm, try drinking less soda, etc).
 > Add a meal planner where the user can create their own diet plan.

 ***